 My research has focused on the relationships between the field of education and the life sciences, particularly the assimilation of neuroscientific knowledge into educational theory and practice.

 More recently I turned my attention to border-crossings between education on the one hand, and child and adolescent psychiatry on the other.
-In September 2013 I finished a qualitative research project, largely based on interviews with parents, aimed at understanding how “difficult” school-age children end up being diagnosed with ADHD and what the consequences of the diagnosis are from the parents’ standpoint.
+In a qualitative research project I investigeted, largely based on interviews with parents, aimed at understanding how “difficult” school-age children end up being diagnosed with ADHD and what the consequences of the diagnosis are from the parents’ standpoint.
 At the same time, I examined the rise of different causal models of ADHD, and the role that educational institutions and actors play in the context of the ADHD debate.
 While these are contemporary debates and issues, my research on them always also includes a historical dimension.

 Main research interests: